elissamunanira/COA-TASK-FORCE-TAKE-HOME-CHALLENGE/Challenges/README.md

 2. Navigate to COA-TASK-FORCE-TAKE-HOME-CHALLENGE directory then open challenge folder.
 3. Open Gallery-ui-challenge folder then click on index.html file to keep in touch to the gallery challenge.
-4. You can also navigate to coding-challenge directory to run js challenge.
+4. You can also navigate to coding-challenge directory to run js challenges.
 5. TO run this, it will require you to have node js installed on your environment, if you don't, please install it through "https://nodejs.org/".
 6. Then run "node arrayMap.js" in your terminal to get what is in this challenge.
 7. Run "node stringTransform.js" in your terminal to get what is in this challenge.